amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

 ##The Long and Short of Daily Fantasy mechanics

 "Fantasy owners" (the gamblers) submit one or multiple ticket(s) of athletes' names together satisfying a set of constraints (e.g., on the total fantasy salary of the athletes, fantasy positions, etc.) to an online site (a.k.a. the bookie - FanDuel, DraftKings, etc.) which takes a rake and pays out a subset of tickets as a function of ticket score, which depends on the athletes' collection of stats as the slate evolves.
 Broadly, there are two (very different) contest types: a "tournament" game pays out the top ~20%, with payout odds growing ~exponentially from 1:1 at the ~20th percentile line (a typical first place ticket's return is ~1000:1); a "cash" game pays out the top ~50% fixed 1:1 odds.
 Naturally, these payouts force fantasy owners to favor higher-variance players (riskier positions) in "tournaments" and lower-variance players (safer positions) in "cash" games.
 This causes lower-mean/higher-variance distributions of ticket scores in the former and higher-mean/lower-variance distributions in the latter.
-See [this](https://www.fanduel.com/nba-guide?t=rules).
+See [this](https://www.fanduel.com/nba-guide?t=rules) FanDuel tutorial for more.

 ##Specifics

 What causes gamblers to make the choices they make with the news they have, and how accurately can I predict the field of wagers in a given contest?

 I set out to answer these questions using scraped contest records of field ownerships in past FanDuel NBA contests (thanks to [@brainydfs](http://brainydfs.com/)), historic athlete performance data from <http://sportsdatabase.com/>, the news leading up to the particular contest (e.g., "industry" fantasy output projections from <http://basketballmonster.com>, <http://fantasycrunchers.com>, and others, themselves the output of regression models, available injury/roster reporting, etc.), and elements of the fantasy game mechanics presumed to impact fantasy gamblers' decisions.
 (These and others are detailed below.)
 I trained and validated 400+ player-centered models (estimators include Ridge, Lasso, Random Forest, and gradient-boosted regressors) on over 700 "tournament" contests from the 2016 season and the first two months of the 2017 season, holding out January 2017 slates for model testing.

 ## Results & Discussion